 Certain companies which propose to conduct banking business, insurance business or proposed to be listed on stock exchanges, require registration from Sectoral Regulators like Reserve Bank of India, Securities and Exchange Board of India, etc. Such companies must submit to ROC the approval obtained from the Sectoral Regulator.

 After filing a declaration in the prescribed form, the ROC then shall issue a Certificate of Commencement of business.

 Public and Private companies having share capital can now start their business or start collecting or borrowing money to undertake their business activities.

-A Public company issues Prospectus to the public.
-A Prospectus is an invitation to the public to buy the shares of the company.
+A Public Company issues Prospectus to the public.
+A Prospectus is an invitation to the public to buy shares of the company.